Best True Crime YouTube Channels: From Cold Cases to Investigative Deep Dives

 10 Best True Crime YouTube Channels to Follow in 2026

-If you’re searching for the best true crime YouTube channels, you probably want one thing.
+If you’re searching for the best true crime YouTube channels, you probably want one thing:

-A channel that’s actually worth your time.
+A channel that’s truly worth your time.

 Best True Crime Channels on YouTube (ranked list)